nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Session to student: `session`

 Adds a formatted session timing to student, expected to repeat weekly.
+Cannot be used in schedule mode.

 Format: `session INDEX s/TUITION_TIME`